Web Services

 - all cross origin requests that are not considered simple are NON-simple and require preflight requests.

-- If you send NON-simple CORS requests from browser to your API, you can enable CORS which takes care of preflight requests, and sets the neccessary response headers.
+- If you send NON-simple CORS requests from browser to your API, you can enable CORS which takes care of preflight requests, and sets the necessary response headers.

-If you need to use NON-simple cross origin requests you need to enable CORS.
-CORS can be enabled with a signle line.
+If you need to use NON-simple cross origin requests you can enable CORS.
+CORS can be enabled with a single line.

 If you are handling CORS within your application, it is unnecessary to enable it within configuration.